stacks-network/docs/src/pages/stacks-blockchain/managing-accounts.md

 }
 ```

--> Note: The `balance` field does **not** represent full Stacks token, but microstacks.
+-> Note: The `balance` field does **not** represent full Stacks token, but micro-STX.
 1,000,000 microstacks are worth 1 Stacks token.

 We can see that the current Stacks balance is `500000` microstacks, or `0.5` Stacks token.